Is It Normal To Have Depression In Schools?

 Be as open as possible about what you're experiencing with your depression.
 If you struggle to remember, write a list of your depressive symptoms and bring it to the conversation.
 If you're hoping to receive support or treatment, consider asking if you can attend therapy or talk to your doctor about antidepressant medication.

-Consider imparting a depression resources guide for parents.
+Consider sharing a depression resources guide for parents.
 If your primary caregiver is not familiar with the condition, they may want to do some reading to understand your concerns further or reach out to healthcare providers who can provide more information.

-Reach out to your school counselor
+Reach out to your school counselor for mental health support

 If you feel unsafe or are unable to discuss your concerns with a parent or caregiver, you might also reach out to a school counselor to talk about your symptoms of depression.
 They may have a brochure, book, or website for you to check out for further information or other resources to refer you to.